brian-quiroz/Rubiks-Cube-Solver-With-Computer-Vision/README.md

 Given an image of each face of a Rubik's cube, detect the cube, classify its stickers' colors, and output a solution algorithm

 ## Instructions
-- Two options:
+- There are two ways of running this program:
-    - Use the Matlab program to detect the cube configuration and pass it on to the solver program (auto scramble)
+    - Use the detector program to determine the cube configuration and pass it on to the solver program (auto scramble)
     - Input your own scramble algorithm to the solver program (manual scramble)

 ## Auto Scramble